y-hrubskyi/goit-react-hw-08-phonebook/README.md

 ## Getting Started

-These instructions will help you set up and run the Movie Finder App on your local machine for development and testing purposes.
+These instructions will help you set up and run the Phonebook App on your local machine for development and testing purposes.

 ### Prerequisites